jupyter-server/gateway_provisioners/docs/source/contributors/devinstall.md

 docs                           Generate Sphinx HTML documentation, including API docs images                         Build all docker images.
-Targets base-images and kernel-images can also be used. install                        Install the package to the active Python's site-packages lint                           Check style and linting using pre-commit push-images                    Push all docker images.
+Targets base-images and kernel-images can also be used. install                        Install the package to the active Python's site-packages lint-fix                       Run lint with updates enabled lint                           Check style and linting push-images                    Push all docker images.
 Targets push-base-images and push-kernel-images can also be used. release                        Package and upload a release using twine test                           Run tests with the currently active Python version